ngroegli/askai/.github/codeql/README.md

-# CodeQL Configuration for askai-cli
+# CodeQL Security Analysis for askai-cli

 ## Overview

-This directory contains CodeQL configuration files for security analysis of the askai-cli project.
+This directory contains documentation about CodeQL security analysis for the askai-cli project.

-## Path Injection Suppressions
+## Expected CodeQL Warnings (False Positives)

-The `codeql-config.yml` file suppresses path injection warnings (`py/path-injection`) for two specific files.
-These are **intentional false positives** for a CLI application.
+CodeQL reports 7 path injection warnings (`py/path-injection`).
+These are **expected false positives** for a CLI application.

+**📄 See [FALSE_POSITIVES.md](./FALSE_POSITIVES.md) for detailed documentation.**

-### Why These Are False Positives
+### Quick Summary - Why These Are False Positives

 #### 1. `src/askai/utils/helpers.py`